Space Conditioning Systems

 REDUCING GREENHOUSE EMISSIONS on the CHEAP

 When we moved into our townhome around a decade ago, we replaced a very old gas furnace with a new one.
-At that time, changing to heat pump was a substantial cost.
-And our thought was, given that space heating is only seasonal, we wouldn't be using all that much gas.
+At that time, replacing a furnace with a heat pump was a substantial cost.
+And our thought was, given that space heating is only seasonal, and that we thermally improved our home, we wouldn't use all that much gas.
 Now we know that we need to do more to reduce emissions than simply turning down the thermostat to 66.
 However, a new heat pump is still not within our budget.
 What we did do to significantly reduce gas use, starting in the winter of '22-'23: Created a "hybrid" heating system.

 Our hybrid heating system consists of the following:

 Are we comfortable at 64 degrees?
 Surprisingly, yes.
 Actually, the electric heaters boost the air temperature to around 65 to 67, depending on conditions.
 We make sure that the electric heater airflow is directed at us, which helps.
 Does this raise our electricity use and costs?
-Yes, but not very much (our home is well insulated, so that helps lower heating energy needs).
+Yes, but not very much (as noted above, improving our home insulation and windows helps lower heating energy needs).
 What about electric resistance heaters being so inefficient - doesn't that extra energy use negatively affect the climate (they do use about 3 times the energy that heat pumps use per unit of delivered heat)?
 No, because we use MCE 100% renewable electricity - at about the same cost as PG&E electricity (for more on this, see the Low-Cost Actions page).

 HEATING / COOLING DUCTS